CodeOptimusPrime46/git-java-impl/README.md

 # git-java-impl

+The idea behind building this project was to **break the fourth wall and get to the core of the first tool I learned when I started my career in 2020: Git**.
+I wanted to understand how it works under the hood, so I decided to build a simple version control system in Java that mimics some of Git's core functionalities.

 `git-java-impl` is a Java-based implementation of a Git-like version control system.
 It provides basic functionalities such as repository initialization, adding files to the staging area, committing changes, viewing commit logs, and checking the repository status.
 The project is built using Java and Maven.

+## Cool Insights I Learned!

+While building this project, I learned some interesting facts about how Git works:

+- **Git doesn't save changes**: Instead of saving diffs, Git saves the complete file as a blob in its object database.
+- **Efficient storage**: Even though Git saves complete files, it uses compression and deduplication to optimize storage.
+- **Content-addressable storage**: Git identifies objects (like blobs, trees, and commits) using SHA-1 hashes, ensuring data integrity.

+These insights helped me better understand Git's internal mechanisms and inspired the design of this project.

 ## Features